JakubTabor/randomForest/README.md

 # Then i create new column "target" """df['target']=digits.target""" to see where are my numbers
 # Next i split my data into target and rest: "X" and "y"
 # I get my train_test_split and test_size at (0.2)
+# From "ensemble" i get my "RandomForestClassifier" and set number of "trees" at (40) """n_estimators=40"""